 Select the most appropriate widget appearance.
 You’ll be able to edit it as needed.

 5. Edit Your Popup

-Once you selected the widget template you are redirected to the popup builder dashboard.
+Once you select the widget template, you are redirected to the popup builder dashboard.
 Here you can see various blocks that can be deactivated or included as you experiment with your popup.
 Those can be blocks with texts, images, buttons, and form fields.

-After all editings are done save your widget.
+After all the editings are done, save your widget.